SERVICES

 The Ontario Breast Screening Program (OBSP) recommends annual breast screenings for women ages 30-69 who are confirmed by their doctor or nurse practitioner to be at high risk of breast cancer.
 These OHIP-covered screenings are also recommended every two years for women ages 50-74 who are at average risk for breast cancer.

-Please note: Starting fall 2024, the Ontario government will lower the eligible age for self-referred breast screenings from 50 to 40.
+Please note: Starting in fall 2024, the Ontario government will lower the eligible age for self-referred breast screenings from 50 to 40.
 This means women ages 40-49, in addition to women ages 50-74, will be able to book their OHIP-covered breast screening without a doctor’s referral.

 Source: Canadian Cancer Society